SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/hmmer3/index.md

 completed and enter production well before then.

-A revised calculation of the estimated time needed to search IMG against Pfam quantifies the benefit to NERSC users since hpc_hmmsearch has entered production.
-I must concede the initial 600,000 CPU hour estimate was incendiary; a real power user would not use the naïve decomposition but instead split Pfam into 8 parts, IMG into 2,500 fasta files, and submit 2,500 jobs each packing 8 hmmsearch with 4 threads.
+A revised calculation of the estimated time needed to search IMG against Pfam quantifies the benefit to NERSC users since `hpc_hmmsearch` has entered production.
+I must concede the initial 600,000 CPU hour estimate was incendiary; a real power user would not use the naïve decomposition but instead split Pfam into 8 parts, IMG into 2,500 fasta files, and submit 2,500 jobs each packing 8 `hmmsearch` with 4 threads.
 The total allocation would use approximately 60,000 CPU hours, be throttled by the policy limit of 200 queued jobs per user, and take 25 days to pass entirely through the queue.
-A second researcher generating the same data using hpc_hmmsearch could split 1,000 fasta files, queue 1,000 jobs, consume 23,000 CPU hours, and fully clear the queue in 10 days.
+A second researcher generating the same data using `hpc_hmmsearch` could split 1,000 fasta files, queue 1,000 jobs, consume 23,000 CPU hours, and fully clear the queue in 10 days.

-Collaboration with a FICUS JGI-NERSC [18] project provides a detailed real world anecdote of the performance gained using hpc_hmmsearch.
+Collaboration with a FICUS JGI-NERSC [18] project provides a detailed real world anecdote of the performance gained using `hpc_hmmsearch`.
 A component in the project workflow required a HMMER3 search of 2.2 billion IMG protein sequences against 229 curated HMMs.
-Basic use of hmmsearch for this task is estimated to be almost 60,000 CPU hours while split file configuration would consume approximately 7,500 hours.
+Basic use of `hmmsearch` for this task is estimated to be almost 60,000 CPU hours while split file configuration would consume approximately 7,500 hours.
 These usage numbers are overestimates because they are calculated with scaling factors derived from our earlier experiments; the distribution of the project’s metagenomic data contains fewer search hits and thus spends a smaller fraction of time in deeper pipeline stages.
-We worked with the project to integrate hpc_hmmsearch into their workflow.
+We worked with the project to integrate `hpc_hmmsearch` into their workflow.
 The resulting work split the input sequence into 184 parts of 12 million sequences each and consumed only 130 CPU hours.